 Other knives include the deba, a single-bevel pointed knife that’s used for breaking down fish and meat, and the long, thin, elegant yanagiba with which one can delicately slice fish for sashimi and sushi.

-There are several important aspects to knife maintenance: storage, washing, honing and sharpening, as well as using the right chopping boards.
-Caring for your knife is absolutely vital if you want it to serve you for years, or even generations to come.
+When deciding upon getting a new knife, the first thing you should ask yourself is how much time and effort you’re willing to put into taking care of your knives.There are several important aspects to knife maintenance: storage, washing, honing and sharpening, as well as using the right chopping board.
+Caring for your knife is absolutely vital if you want it to serve you for years.

 There is no such thing as the best Japanese kitchen knife for a woman.
-It’s all about the size of your hands and tasks you want to perform with such knife.
-As women have smaller than man hands, small, deft, and agile knives such as petty/utility ones will quickly become the first tool you grab onto for daily cutting tasks.
+It’s all about the size of your hands and tasks you want to perform with such a knife.
+Since women have smaller hands, small, deft, and agile knives such as petty/utility ones will quickly become the first tool you grab onto for daily cutting tasks.

 Good luck with your knife hunt!